JMarkstrom/freeradius/index.rst

 Load testing
 ============
-Multiple tools exist for load or stress testing a RADIUS server although public availability of such tool is increasingly scarce.
+Multiple tools exist for load or stress testing a RADIUS server although public availability of such tools is increasingly scarce.
 GUI based tools supporting Windows includes **Dee's RADIUS Client** and **Evolynx RADIUS Load Test**.

 Both these tools (shown below) can be configured to run a set number of requests per second as well as use multiple threads.
 Important to note is that said tools works with *fixed* passwords only and as such may not generate the same computation effort on the authentication server as would the use of *One Time* Passwords (OTP's).